The Clicker ClubMy Life with DogsWhat Is Clicker Training?Quick TricksArticlesPicturesResourcesShop

 Starting the fun stuff

 Repeat lots.
-Once he is happily touching your hand as soon as you put it out to him you can stop rubbing smelly stuff on your hands (phew!).
+Once he is happily touching your hand as soon as you put it out to him you can stop rubbing smelly stuff on your hands (phew!) and add the cue word.

 Remember